For Students For Staff

 Application form (doc)

-The closing date for these scholarships is now extended to Wednesday 14th February 2024.
+The closing date for these scholarships is noon on Friday 24 January 2025.

-The College also has some funds to help out with on-course costs for current students.
+The College also has some funds to help out with on-course costs.
 The Graduate Study Support Fund is there for course-related equipment, fieldwork costs, attendance at relevant conferences (especially if a paper or poster is being presented), and visits to libraries or archives outside Oxford.
 Awards are typically up to £400 a year.

 The Keble Association